Broccoli Nutrition Facts and Health Benefits

 Alongside all of these excellent contents, broccoli also has various nutritious plant compounds and antioxidants that help to provide its many health benefits.
 These include compounds like:

-- Sulforaphane, which may help to prevent the spread of certain types of cancer
+- Sulforaphane, which may help to prevent the spread of certain types of illnesses

-- Quercetin, which is an antioxidant spec and lowers your blood pressure if you already have high blood pressure
+- Quercetin, which is an antioxidant spec and supports your blood pressure if you already have high blood pressure

-- Kaempferol, another antioxidant that can protect against issues like heart disease
+- Kaempferol, another antioxidant that can protect your cells.

 All in all, it’s clear why broccoli has such a sterling reputation among nutritionists.
 It’s one of the best vegetables you can eat, so be sure to make it a staple part of your evening meals, or prioritize taking greens powder supplements that contain the same compounds and minerals.